Cum ex Apostolatus Officio History and Status

 it was directed to the entire Church (ex

 cathedra), and was published in solemn form.
-The Cardinal responded as
+The Cardinal responded to this objection as

 follows: